-- We may sell specific receivables to the bank at an agreed-upon price at terms ranging from one month to one year. - We will service the receivables sold and outstanding on behalf of the bank at a rate of .50% per annum. - We will receive an incentive servicing fee, which we account for as a retained interest in the receivables sold.
+- We sell specific receivables to the bank at an agreed-upon price at terms ranging from one month to one year. - We service the receivables sold and outstanding on behalf of the bank at a rate of .50% per annum. - We receive an incentive servicing fee, which we account for as a retained interest in the receivables sold.
 Our retained interest is determined based on the fair market value of anticipated collections in excess of the Agreed Base Value of the receivables sold.
-Appropriate valuation allowances are recorded against the retained interest. - The maximum amount of receivables which may be sold and outstanding at any point in time under this arrangement is \$33 million.
+Appropriate valuation allowances are recorded against the retained interest - The maximum amount of receivables which may be sold and outstanding at any point in time under this arrangement is \$33\$ million.

-The master agreement has a one year term, which expires on September 24, 2004.
-On June 26, 2004, receivables that were sold and outstanding totaled \$32.4 million and our retained interest totaled \$2.4 million.
-A summary of the transactions we completed for the first six months of 2004 are presented below (in thousands).
+We are in the process of renewing this agreement with the bank and expect to complete it by October 31, 2004.
+On September 25, 2004, there were no receivables that were sold and outstanding and there was no retained interest.
+On September 27, 2003, \$27.2 million of receivables were sold and outstanding, and we recorded \$2.0 million of retained interest (see Other current assets).
+A summary of the transactions we completed for the first nine months of 2004 and 2003 are presented below (in thousands).